peteroupc/peteroupc.github.io/graphics.md

 4. Depth tests, clear colors, and fog colors are supported.
 5. The 3D graphics buffer's resolution is the same as the screen resolution.

-Polygons should undergo perspective-correct rendering at least at the vertices.[^2]
+Polygons should undergo perspective-correct texture mapping, but affine mapping may be implemented instead.[^2]

 Limit 2D graphics to the following: [^3]

 1. Up to three 2D layers can be displayed at a time.
 If 3D graphics are not being displayed, a fourth 2D layer can also be displayed.
 Otherwise, a layer for the 3D graphics can be displayed.
 Each 2D layer is a rectangular array of references to _tiles_ (a _tile_ is a small rectangular array of pixels).
 2. There are sixteen palettes of 16 colors each (using the color format for vertex colors).
-3. Each tile is 8 &times; 8 pixels and uses the colors of one of the sixteen palettes just described.
+3. The tiles have the same size (32 &times; 32 pixels or smaller) and each tile uses the colors of one of the sixteen palettes just described.
+A tile size of 8 &times; 8 pixels is suggested.
 4. The 2D and 3D layers may contain transparent pixels.
 5. Up to two of the 2D layers can undergo a 2D affine transformation.
 6. Separate from layers, 2D sprites can be displayed.
 The maximum number of sprites that may be displayed at a time is equal to 1/2 the larger screen dimension.
 Each sprite is a rectangular array of either tiles or pixels and has a maximum pixel width and maximum pixel height each equal to 1/4 the larger screen dimension.
 Sprites may contain transparent pixels.